Many businesses employ a management practice of ranking and then dismissing a certain number of employees every year. Can this approach survive?

 Every organization has to evaluate how well employees are doing.
 Whether that needs to turn into a Darwinian struggle of the fittest depends in large part on how fit you are for survival.

-Certain law firms, management consultation firms and high-tech companies pride themselves on employing only the "best and brightest."
+Certain law firms, management consulting firms and high-tech companies pride themselves on employing only the "best and brightest."
 It works for them.
 Arguably, the cost is to burn through a lot of competent and valuable employees.

 At the very least, if you're going to put in your mission statement that your company values work-life balance, don't be a hypocrite if what you really value are those who bring their laptops on their vacations.